So, what are the Sutton Coldfield Community Games?

 The weekend is designed to be completely interactive – visitors can try everything from athletics to agility games, bowls to Boccia, dance to dodgeball, sailing to skating, tennis to trampolining… all completely free of charge and without any commitment.
 If you’re inspired to take something further, it’s over to you.

-The 2017 event will be the fifth Sutton Games.
+The 2018 event will be the sixth Sutton Games.
 The first event was held during the build up to the London 2012 Olympics and the sun shone down and enough fun was had to make us think we should do it again.
 In 2014, our Glasgow Commonwealth Games themed event saw over 7,000 local people try their hand at over 60 sports and activities provided by over 50 sports clubs, groups, associations and community partners.